 Your furnace will let you know there’s a problem with a red flash from its indicator light, which it uses to feature error codes.
 It has this red light to flash code, like Morse code.

-You might notice fast flashes or an alternating slow flash as it reiterates a fault code.
+You might see fast flashes or an alternating slow flash as it reiterates a fault code.

 Estimated Repair Cost for Furnace Error Code 223

-The expense to fix your furnace depends on the root problem and the hours it takes to fix it.
+The price to fix your furnace depends on what’s wrong with it and the hours it takes to fix it.